MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 find the local UI culture, use the `$UICulture` automatic variable.

 `Enter-PSSession` requires the `Get-Command`, `Out-Default`, and `Exit-PSSession` cmdlets.
-If these cmdlets are not included in the session configuration on the remote computer, the `Enter-PSSession` commands fails.
+If these cmdlets aren't included in the session configuration on the remote computer, the `Enter-PSSession` commands fails.

 Unlike `Invoke-Command`, which parses and interprets the commands before it sends them to the remote